noaione/yuusha-shoukan-ln/sources/v14/chapter4.md

 Dr. Vier and Neun-san were sneakily whispering about, but before they knew it, Alice had moved in front of them and coldly announced.
 And then, the two of them clearly looked afraid...
-This is that, right? ...
-She’s trying to guide them to do something, as if she’s training someone to do her will.
+This is that, right? ...She’s trying to guide them to do something, as if she’s training someone to do her will.

 [Eh?
 Wait, Kaito-san?
 Ah, no way\~\~ I-I’m just joking, okay?
 It’s Alice-chan’s